-The engine main and auxiliary charging systems control the charging of the engine and house or optional bow thruster batteries whenever the engines are operating.
-The engine batteries can be temporarily connected in parallel by the emergency parallel switch on the cabin AC panel to provide additional starting current for the engines.
-The batteries are also charged by the battery chargers when plugged into shore power or when running the generator.
+The engine main and auxiliary charging systems control the charging of the engine and house batteries whenever the engines are operating.
+The engine batteries can be temporarily connected in parallel by the emergency parallel switch in the cabin to provide additional starting current for the engines.
+The batteries are also charged by the battery charger when plugged into shore power or when running the generator.